Week 9 college football picks, predictions and best bets from legendary expert on 14-3 roll

 Ten SEC teams are realistically in the College Football Playoff conversation, and the Week 9 college football odds board features several games that could begin to provide some separation.
 No. 10 Vanderbilt is a top-10 team for the first time since 1947, and now the Commodores host No. 15 Missouri in one of the biggest matchups of the weekend.
 Vanderbilt is a 2.5-point favorite with an over/under of 52.

 Other Week 9 college football lines of note include No. 8 Ole Miss vs. No. 13 Oklahoma (-4.5), and No. 3 Texas A&M (-2.5) at No. 20 LSU.
 Stepping outside the SEC, big matchups include No. 25 Michigan (-14.5) against Michigan State and No. 11 BYU vs. Iowa State (-2.5).
+The biggest spread of the week as No. 14 at -36.5 versus Oklahoma State.
 Before locking in any Week 9 college football picks, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.